Students and Disabilities

 Erasmus+ Mobility

-The Erasmus+ program allows students to study or do an internship abroad.
+The Erasmus+ program allows students to study or complete an internship abroad.

-1. Contact the International Relations Office (BRI) at your department.
+- Please contact the International Relations Office (BRI) at your school or department.

-Together with the International Relations Department (DRI) and your faculty, it will liaise with the host university.
+Together with the Office of International Relations (DRI) and your academic department, they will liaise with the host university.

 Email